-This Final Issue Report has been drafted by ICANN Policy Support Staff and submitted to the GNSO Council for its consideration.
+This Preliminary Issue Report has been drafted by ICANN Policy Support Staff and published for Public Comment.
+Staff will review all comments and, based on the feedback, make any necessary amendments in order to forward the Final Issue Report to the GNSO Council for its consideration.